 Customers should not be left in the dark about delivery options, product availability, and return procedures.
 Making ensuring that all of this information is easily accessible develops consumer confidence and trust, which may assist push a hesitant customer toward a purchase.
 Knowing whether or not they can return something allows consumers to make better-informed selections.

-Add Social Proof Social proof is the idea that people are influenced by the actions of others.
+UX/UI Designers for E-commerce can add Social Proof Social proof is the idea that people are influenced by the actions of others.
 Dr. Robert Cialdini’s (a major researcher in the science of influence) principles of persuasion include this concept, which has been demonstrated to work.By including user ratings, reviews, and comments, e-commerce firms can boost shopper confidence.
 Products on Amazon frequently contain thousands of reviews, which consumers can sort by star rating level.

 9. Show a Clear Order Summary in the Shopping Cart